-The district participates in the State School Deferred Maintenance Program, which provides matching funds on a dollar-for-dollar basis, to assist school districts with expenditures for major repair or replacement of existing school building components.
-Typically this includes roofing, plumbing, heating, electrical systems, interior or exterior painting, and floor systems.
+The LEA participates in the State School Deferred Maintenance Program, which provides state matching funds on a dollar-for-dollar basis, to assist LEAs with expenditures for major repair or replacement of existing school building components.
+Typically, this includes roofing, plumbing, heating, air conditioning, electrical systems, interior or exterior painting, and floor systems.
+For the 2023/2024 school year, the LEA has budgeted 3% percent of the LEA's general fund budget for the deferred maintenance program.

-Date of inspection: November 8, 2022
+Date of inspection: October 2, 2023